-With enough time, it’s we change as individuals.
-However, these changes are brought upon by a number of factors, including our environment and the people we surround ourselves with.¹
+With enough time, we change as individuals.
+However, these changes are brought upon by several factors, including our environment and experiences. ¹

 Due to these factors, there are distinct changes to look out for when someone develops a substance abuse disorder.